Shiftrobin/news-app/README.md

 # news-app
-News App build on React Native Cli
+News App built on React Native CLI

 # news api
 Get a news api from https://newsapi.org/ and put it in config.ts